Speakers

 “It took us quite a bit of time to identify the right candidates, and then once we found the right people, it moved really fast.”

-Cat Kavern – director of Electric Cat
+Cat Kevern – director of Electric Cat

 Similar to Liz, Cat needed to bring an expert on board for her agency, but in a rather different context.
 Electric Cat is made up of mostly freelancers, and with that comes a bit of a problem: how do you properly plan for the future?